BobKuczewski/CardIAC/README.md

 Now that we have our addresses we can write our first line of code.
 We will want to load the first input card into memory cell 51.
 The instruction to do that is "IN 51".
-In "machine code" that will be "051" (where 0 is the input instruction, and 51 is the memory cell to get the value.
+In "machine code" that will be "051" (where 0 is the input instruction, and 51 is the memory cell to put the value).
 Let's put that instruction in Memory Cell 00.
 Click on the yellow rectangle at cell 00 and you will get a prompt that says "Enter a value for memory cell 0".
 Type in "051" and click OK.
 That's our first line of code!